vllm-project/vllm-spyre/docs/deploying/rhoai.md

 # Using Red Hat OpenShift AI

-[Red Hat OpenShift AI](https://www.redhat.com/en/products/ai/openshift-ai) is a cloud-native AI platform that bundles together many popular model management projects, including [kserve](https://kserve.github.io/website/latest/).
+[Red Hat OpenShift AI](https://www.redhat.com/en/products/ai/openshift-ai) is a cloud-native AI platform that bundles together many popular model management projects, including [KServe](https://kserve.github.io/website/latest/).

-This example shows how to use kserve with RHOAI to deploy a model on OpenShift, using a modelcar image to load the model without requiring any connection to huggingface hub.
+This example shows how to use KServe with RHOAI to deploy a model on OpenShift, using a modelcar image to load the model without requiring any connection to Huggingface Hub.

-## Deploying with kserve
+## Deploying with KServe

 !!! note
+    **Prerequisites**:
-    **Prerequisite**: Ensure that you have a running Kubernetes cluster with RHOAI installed, image pull credentials for `registry.redhat.io/rhelai1`, and Spyre accelerators.
+    - A running Kubernetes cluster with RHOAI installed
+    - Image pull credentials for `registry.redhat.io/rhelai1`
+    - Spyre accelerators available in the cluster

 <!-- TODO: Link to public docs for cluster setup -->

-1. Create a ServingRuntime to be used for your models
+1. Create a ServingRuntime to serve your models.

       ```yaml
         apiVersion: serving.kserve.io/v1alpha1